katenuss/ps_211/lecture10.md

 ---

 :: title ::
-# Example: Beliefs About Violence & Mental Illness
+# Example: Sleep and Internet Access

 :: left ::
 A researcher wants to determine whether students sleep more when internet access in their dorms is restricted at night.
 She has 5 students report their average nightly sleep duration for one week *with* internet access and one week *without* internet access.